Tiffany Financing Options: Everything You Need to Know

 - Ensure no payments are returned

-If you can get on the 12-month repayment plan, you could save a lot of money on fees, assuming you can repay the vast majority of or the entirety of your balance within that period.
-The lack of deferred interest is a major plus, but with APRs as high as 21% after the promotional APR drops off, this option may be a poor choice for those who plan to carry their debt well after those initial 12 months.
+If you can get on the Introductory 0% APR for 12 months financing plan, you could save a lot of money on interest, assuming you can repay the entirety of your balance within the promotional period.
+The lack of deferred interest is a major plus, but this option may be a poor choice for those who plan to carry their debt well after those initial 12 months, as they’ll be charged standard APR on the remaining balance.

 The viability of the 24-month plan boils down to the APRs you’re quoted for with other financing options.
-A 7.99% APR may be a strong contender compared to your credit card, but depending on your credit profile, you could qualify for a personal loan with a lower APR (and a longer repayment term, if you need it).
-The 24-month payment plan comes with the same downside as the 12-month plan: Once the promotional period ends, you could be slapped with interest charges up to 21%.
+With an APR of 7.99% APR for 24 months, this financing plan may be a strong contender compared with your credit card’s standard APR, but depending on your credit profile, you may qualify for a personal loan with a lower rate and a longer repayment term.

 3 alternatives to Tiffany’s financing plans